 Faces of Courage Series: Artist Statement

 My series, Faces of Courage, are realistic oil paintings dealing with the topic of poverty and are portraits of individuals who attended the Hope Center, Walking Tall, and the Anchor Church in Wilmington, NC.
 These paintings are an attempt to represent those in poverty with a sense of dignity and beauty.

 My mother and grandparents grew up in the Irish Ghettos of Boston.
 They worked odd jobs just trying to keep food on the table and so the kids often watched themselves.
 At one point the children were playing with my grandfather’s matches and the apartment caught on fire.
 Social services got involved and all the children ended up tossed around the foster care system.
 Later on my mother was adopted, but she never forgot where she came from, and has always had a generous heart for the poor, which has greatly influenced my life and my art.
-My series, Faces of Courage, are realistic oil paintings of portraits dealing with this topic of abject poverty and individuals who attend the Hope Center, a day shelter, in Wilmington, NC.
+My series, Faces of Courage, are realistic oil paintings of portraits dealing with this topic of poverty and individuals who attend the support groups in Wilmington, NC.

 I had been working with The Hope Center since January 2016, and other groups such as Walking Tall, and Vigilant Hope.
 My series was to show the beauty of everyone, and to show those individuals in a positive light who are part of these groups.
 Everyone in the series was paid to model, and part of my photography process.
 They also received a copy of their painting and many also saw themselves at Cameron Art Museum in 2017 during my presentation at CAM and solo show.